verazb/verazb.github.io/index.md

 Welcome!
 I am a postdoc in economics at the [University of Basel](https://wwz.unibas.ch/en/), where I got my PhD in October 2022.
 I visited the University of California, Berkeley, in spring 2022.

 My research lies in health, labour, and public economics.
 I study the optimal design of social insurance and taxation systems.
-To this end, I develop theoretical models that motivate new causal identification designs, and implement them using large administrative or survey data.
+I develop theoretical models that motivate new causal identification designs, and implement them using large administrative or survey data.

 I was awarded the [iHEA Student Paper Prize](https://healtheconomics.org/awards/) 2nd place, as well as the [Young Swiss Economist Award](https://www.sgvs.ch/awards/) from the Swiss Society of Economics and Statistics in 2023.